uberbruns/CasingTools/README.md

 [![License][mit-badge]][mit-url]
 [![Build Status][travis-badge]][travis-url]

 CasingTools is a Swift Library you can use to change the casing of strings.
 Supported casing formats include a wide variety of options from camelCase to UPPER_SNAIL_CASE.
-The library is also able to split strings into words that have no spacing and can also detect abbreviations (sequences of uppercase letters) and handles them correctly.
+The library is also able to work with strings that have no spacing and can also detect abbreviations (sequences of uppercase letters) and handles them correctly.

 ## Examples and Usage